matveykortsev/player-session-service/README.md

 ## Things to do

+* Add Redis caching for batches
 * Improve exception handling
-* Improve rest input validation
-* Add more robust data quality validation
+* Add more data quality validation
-* Timestamp handling with full event precision
-* Add unit- and integration -tests to get proper test coverage
-* Performance testing with real Cassandra cluster
+* Improve data model for more efficient query